Blank Materials for Infrared Optics

 - 8 times lower change of refractive index with temperature than germanium, allowing simple athermalized design

-- Moulding process allowing for high volume, cost effective optics
+- Molding process allowing for high volume, cost effective optics

 Potential application fields for GASIR® include: